Daniel-Berresheim/Ghostgame/README.md

 Planned Features:

-new object doors, trapdoors, switches, buttons and pressure_plates:
+object doors, trapdoors, switches, buttons and pressure_plates:
-- all objects are not possessable or movable
 - have a color code, doors open, if signals with the same color are active
-- if there are more than one signal emitter at the same time, they will work like they are linked with an OR, if at least one gives a signal, the doors will open
 1) buttons:
 - attached to walls
 - can be activated by humans